carlochess/terraform-migrate-refactor/README.md

 Remember: we are modifying code wrote in Terraform and its state.
 You don't need this if you can destroy your infra resources or you don't have a terraform state created yet.

 # Aliases
+Some aliases
 ```
 alias tfi="terraform init"
 alias tfp="terraform plan -out plan"
 ```
 # Safety measures
+Some safety measures
 - Plan what you are doing
 - Always have a backup: s3 object versioning, dynamo backups, old plain `cp`
 - Use another state backend key

 # Project architecture
+Diagram of the project architecture

 ![Project architecture](images/Charla.jpg)